daneroo/im-discovery/datDiscovery/README.md

 which is using [discovery-swarm](https://github.com/mafintosh/discovery-swarm)

 - Works from local network, e.g. dirac(x2),shannon
-- Work with remote, but connection order seems fragile
+- Work with remote (digital ocean), but connection order seems fragile
 - docker need some PORT magic...